jessemin/AdversarialSeqToSeq/README.md

 #  A Sequence-to-sequence Regression of Genome-wide Chromatin Data Through Adversarial Training

-This repository contains the implementation for my honors thesis paper: **A Sequence-to-sequence Regression of Genome-wide Chromatin Data Through Adversarial Training**.
+This repository contains the implementation for the thesis paper: **A Sequence-to-sequence Regression of Genome-wide Chromatin Data Through Adversarial Training**.

 We impute histone ChIP-seq signal from ATAC-seq signal using the adversarial training approach we propose in the paper.